agai-research/trust-mpgnn/README.md

 ## License

 For academic and research use.
-Author: **H. Mezni**, Jendouba University, Tunisia.